lambdaclass/concrete/paper/evidence-carrying.typ

 Three lessons generalize beyond Concrete. #emph[Drift gates are the load-bearing feature]: the value of an attached proof in a changing codebase comes almost entirely from automatic revocation; without it, a proof is a comment that ages silently. #emph[Examples force the proof surface, not the reverse]: each graduated case study closed a specific extraction gap — `fixed_capacity` forced functional array update and the bounded `while_step`; `constant_time_tag` forced `u8` bitwise reasoning — which argues for growing the provable fragment from forcing examples rather than speculatively. #emph[Proof ergonomics, not expressiveness, is the bottleneck]: the binding limits we hit were a heartbeat budget on a 256-branch split and the `partial def` opacity barrier — engineering and recursion-checker frictions, not missing logical power.

+= Cost of the Discipline

+A workflow this explicit is only worth it if the overhead is bearable, so we report what it costs.
+The #emph[machine] cost is small: across the example and demo corpus the proof layer is roughly 2,300 lines of Lean holding 68 kernel-checked theorems plus the `PExpr` specs they reference, and the extraction-soundness layer adds another ~830 lines.
+These are checked by the Lean kernel on every `make build`; the reporting and drift commands themselves are cheap, with `--report proof-status` returning in about 0.3 s on these modules.
+Authority, eligibility, and fingerprint checks are deterministic and piggyback on the ordinary compile.

+The #emph[human] cost is the real variable, and it splits in two.
+Writing a proof ranges from trivial to fiddly: `validate_version` closes in a three-line script (`by_cases` then `simp_all`), while the universal constant-time theorem needs three helper lemmas and a four-million-heartbeat budget to chain its sixteen iterations.
+Maintaining a proof is where the conservative fingerprint shows its price: because a meaning-preserving structural edit (a commutative reorder, an `x + 0`) flips the status to `stale`, a developer occasionally re-confirms a proof that was never actually broken.
+We regard that as the right trade — a false `stale` costs a re-check, a false `proved` costs trust — but it is a real friction, and it is the cost a future contract layer would have to keep low to be usable.

 = Limitations and Threats to Validity

 The evidence is real but bounded.
 The proved fragment is small (pure, loop-free or bounded-state, integer/bytewise) and per-function; many modules prove a minority of their functions (3/10, 4/20, 1/2).
 Some theorems prove one direction or fixed cases rather than full contracts.
 The `parse_validate` oracle is a second implementation, not a Lean equivalence.
 The "easier to audit" claim is supported by signatures and report outputs but is #emph[not] backed by a controlled user study, and remains the least-defended part of the thesis.
 The empirical corpus, while non-trivial for an early language, is small relative to a mature ecosystem.
-Finally, every "proved" claim is contingent on the trusted computing base of §6 — most consequentially an unproved backend and an extraction soundness result that currently covers only the $cal(C)_0$ fragment.
+Finally, every "proved" claim is contingent on the trusted computing base set out above — most consequentially an unproved backend and an extraction soundness result that currently covers only the $cal(C)_0$ fragment.

 = Future Work